 • The service had processes to support people to have a dignified and pain-free death.
-At the time of our inspection, the service was not supporting anyone at the end of their life.
-The service followed best practice guidance in relation to planning end of life care.
-The registered manager had recorded people's end of life decisions, their preferences and any spiritual needs.
+At the time of our nspection, the service was not supporting anyone at the end of their life.

 Is the service well-led?

 Well-Led - this means we looked for evidence that service leadership, management and governance assured high-quality, person-centred care; supported learning and innovation; and promoted an open, fair culture.